use-ink/ink-docs/docs/frontend/react/hooks/all-hooks.md

 * [useApi](/frontend/react/hooks/substrate/use-api) - get the api client instance configured for a specific chain.
 This contains RPC information, and is used in many other hooks.
 * [useBalance](/frontend/react/hooks/substrate/use-balance) - get an account's balance for a given chain.
+* [useTransfer](/frontend/react/hooks/substrate/use-transfer) - transfer funds to another account.
 * [useBlockHeader](/frontend/react/hooks/substrate/use-block-header) - get block header information for a chain on each new block.
+* [useTimestampDate](/frontend/react/hooks/substrate/use-timestamp-date) - get block date on each new block.
+* [useTimestampNow](/frontend/react/hooks/substrate/use-timestamp-now) - get block unix timestamp in miliseconds on each new block.
+* [useTimestampQuery](/frontend/react/hooks/substrate/use-timestamp-query) - get a function that can be used to query timestamp info for a chain.

+## Helpers

+* [useUnixMiliToDate](/frontend/react/hooks/help/use-unix-mili-to-date) - convert a unix timestamp in miliseconds to a JavaScript Date object.